dataswift/open-source-developer-portal/app/resources/dwolla-js/instant-account-verification.md

 ### Customization
 #### Enable fallback to micro-deposits
-If your application sets the `fallbackToMicrodeposits` option to `true`, a fallback selection screen will appear if a.) the user is unable to locate their bank on the bank search screen, or b.) there was an issue with the initial IAV flow.
+If your application sets the `fallbackToMicroDeposits` option to `true`, a fallback selection screen will appear if a.) the user is unable to locate their bank on the bank search screen, or b.) there was an issue with the initial IAV flow.
 This selection screen asks the user to choose from either the traditional micro-deposit method of bank verification or re-attempt the IAV flow.

 ![Screenshot of micro-deposit fallback](/images/microdeposits-fallback.png "fallback to micro-deposits")

 #### IAV styles
 Dwolla provides a list of CSS classes available for styling certain elements of the IAV flow.
 These elements can be easily customized to match the look and feel of your application, and are included within the `options` JavaScript object of the function dwolla.iav.start().
 You can specify one or many stylesheets as a list within the `stylesheets` attribute.
 By default, the elements within your specified container are responsive to any change in screen size.

 ##### Demo Dwolla.js and IAV customization <a href="https://www.dwolla.com/dwollajs-bank-verification">here.</a>